whensuddenlygames/TheRending/pages/campaign_frame/distinctions.md

 nav_order: 8
 ---

+1. The Reliquaries
+{:toc}
+2. The New Gods
+3. Abyssal Sea
+4. Divine Magic Versus Abyssal Magic

 *Use this information to prepare your campaign.
 You can also share it with your players as needed.*

 {: .note }